B. Shivadhar Reddy

-Battula Shivadhar Reddy is a 1994-Batch Indian Police Service officer (IPS), from Ranga Reddy district in Telangana State.
-On 26 September 2025, he was appointed Director General of Police of Telangana.
+Battula Shivadhar Reddy(born 1966) is a retired 1994-Batch Indian Police Service officer (IPS), from Ranga Reddy district in Telangana State.
+On 26 September 2025, he was appointed Director General of Police of Telangana and served their till 30 April 2026.

 Biography

 Reddy was born in Hyderabad and graduated in LL.B. from Osmania University, Hyderabad.
 After practising as an advocate for some time, he qualified in the Civil Services Examination 1994 and was allotted to the erstwhile State of Andhra Pradesh.
 After the bifurcation of Andhra Pradesh, he was allotted to the State of Telangana.
 He is presently holding the rank of Director General of Police, heading the Intelligence Department of Telangana.
 Prior to this, Reddy served in various positions at the district and state level.

 Reddy worked in different wings of the Police Department including traffic, intelligence, anti-corruption, personnel management and police administration.
 In the initial days of his service, he worked as Assistant Superintendent of Police (ASP) in Anakapalli, Narsipatnam and Chintapalli Sub-Divisions, all in Visakhapatnam district, Andhra Pradesh.
 On promotion as Additional Superintendent of Police, he served in the Greyhounds as Squadron Commander, and Additional Superintendent of Police, Bellampalli in Adilabad district.
 After attaining promotion, he served as the Superintendent of Police of Nalgonda, Srikakulam, Nellore and Guntur districts from 2000 to 2007.
 He also worked as Deputy Commissioner of Police (DCP) Traffic, Hyderabad City, Deputy Commissioner of Police, South Zone, and Superintendent of Police, Special Intelligence Branch (SIB).
 He was deputed to the United Nations, and in 2003 served in the United Nations Mission in Kosovo (UNMIK).

 He was transferred as Deputy Commissioner of Police, South Zone, Hyderabad City in June 2007, after the blast in Mecca Masjid and subsequent police firing that occurred in May, 2007, in which 14 people died and 68 persons injured.
 All important festivals in South Zone of Hyderabad City, passed off peacefully.